weygoldt/backup-arch/README.md

-# Arch linux system backup
+# Arch linux system snapshots and backup
 A collection of useful scripts and notes I use to backup my arch-linux system as well as other data.

 ## System snapshots and backups